Last updated: February 2026

 New to school |

-Learn the important steps as you prepare for your child’s transition into the world of “School” for the first time.
-Our CHEO team of School Consultants will discuss strategies to create a positive first time school experience.
-This workshop includes a 1:1 consultation, post work shop attendance, which will provide you with a personalized Getting to know me document that can be shared with your school or other community services.
-Space is limited.
+Learn the important steps as you prepare for your child’s transition into the world of “school” for the first time.
+We will provide you with ways that you can support your child to be prepared for school entry through skill building at home.
+A 1:1 consultation is included with this workshop.
 Recommended ages: all ages See available dates and register Having troubles viewing this form?
 We recommend you open it using Chrome or Firefox on your laptop, tablet or mobile device. |

 Social skills groups